HackYourFuture-CPH/JavaScript/JavaScript3/Week9/classwork/class/exercises.md

 ```

 ### Part 3:
-Apply the methods you have created on the calendar class.
+Apply the methods you have created on the Cv class.

 ### part 4:
 To the education class add a method called getPosition.
 Calling this function should return the lat and lng of the address of the school.